-In February 2011, the Romanian Competition Council launched an investigation into the interconnection tariffs charged by all four mobile telecommunication companies in Romania (Orange, Vodafone, Cosmote and RCS & RDS).
-On July 29, 2013, we submitted our firm and final commitments to the Romanian Competition Council to offer packages that would include unlimited/limited minutes for calls made to other networks in exchange for a fixed monthly fee.
-As subsidiary commitments, we proposed to offer to charge any operator interconnecting with us a tariff for call termination into our mobile telephony network of 1.00 eurocent per minute.
-The Romanian Competition Council published our commitments, as well as the commitments made by the other operators.
-After receiving comments from third parties, the Romanian Competition Council asked us to make several changes.
-The procedure is pending.
-See "Business-Litigation and Legal Proceedings-Telecommunications market interconnection."
+In February 2011, the Romanian Competition Council launched an investigation into the interconnection tariffs charged by all four mobile telecommunication companies in Romania (Orange, Vodafone, Telekom Romania and RCS&RDS).
+In April, 2015, we submitted our firm and final commitments to the Romanian Competition Council not to discriminate between the tariff applied to on-net (internal) and the tariff applied to off-net call The procedure is pending.
+See "Business-Litigation and Legal Proceedings-Telecommunications market interconnection investigation."

 Separately, we have been accused, among other things, of abuse of dominant position by Antena TV Group S.A. which alleges that we acted in an anticompetitive manner by refusing to transmit one of its channels.
-The Romanian Competition Council opened an investigation on this matter in August 2011 which is still pending.
+The Romanian Competition Council opened an investigation on this matter in August 2011.
+The Competition Council decided in March 2015 to close the investigation and to reject Antena TV Group S.A.'s complaint.
+This decision has been appealed by Antena TV Group S.A.
 In February 2013, Discovery Networks also brought a complaint against us with the Romanian Competition Council, claiming that we acted anti-competitively by removing their channels from our programming package.
 The antitrust authority rejected this complaint in May 2013, without opening an investigation.
-The decision can be appealed before the Bucharest Court of Appeal within 30 days from its communication to the claimant.
-However, Discovery Networks did not submit an appeal, and as such, the decision is considered to be final.
+The decision is final.
 See "Business-Litigation and Legal Proceedings-Discovery Networks complaint."